-The systematic errors in Rabi frequencies (driving strengths) could be grouped into the global and the local types, representing respectively the deviation for the full system and that for the target atom.
+The systematic errors in Rabi frequencies (driving strengths) could be grouped into global and local types, representing the deviation for the full system and for the target atom, respectively.
 Practically, the Hamiltonian $H(t)$ in Eq.~(\ref{master_2qubit}) becomes

 where $\epsilon$ and $\alpha$ are the dimensionless coefficients for the global and local Rabi-frequency errors, respectively.